leeweizhe1993/Statistical_Rethinking_Brms/README.md

 # Statistical_Rethinking_Brms
 This is a Chinese version of the Statistical Rethinking examples, originally published by Solomon Kurz.
 For more information about the English Version, Please visit [HERE](https://bookdown.org/content/3890/).
-For more information about *Statistical Rethinking*, please visit [HERE](https://xcelab.net/rm/statistical-rethinking/)
+For more information about *Statistical Rethinking*, please visit [HERE](https://xcelab.net/rm/statistical-rethinking/).
+For more information about `brms`, please visit [HERE](https://github.com/paul-buerkner/brms).

 Below is the running info:
 R version 3.6.2 (2019-12-12)